simplehostingserverd/truckingweight/frontend/docs/user-guide.md

 -->

-# TruckingSemis User Guide
+# Cargo Scale Pro User Guide

 ## Introduction

-Welcome to TruckingSemis, a comprehensive weight management system for trucking companies.
+Welcome to Cargo Scale Pro, a comprehensive weight management system for trucking companies.
 This guide will help you navigate the application and make the most of its features.

 ## Getting Started